-This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.
+This post shares everything you need to know about visiting Cascada El Salto, a vibrant blue waterfall and pool in the Huasteca Potosina region of San Luis Potosi, Mexico.

 This article may contain affiliate / compensated links, that may earn me a small commission, at no extra cost to you.
 For full information, please see our disclaimer here.
 While all efforts have been taken to ensure the information included in this post is correct and current, travel information such as opening hours, business operations and prices change frequently.
 If you find anything in this post that is incorrect or outdated please let me know in the comments so I can update it for other readers.